merative/acd-containers/src/pages/troubleshooting/logging-monitoring.md

 | ibm_clinical_data_annotator_api_time_seconds | Gauge | The time of an API request in seconds. |
 | ibm_clinical_data_annotator_api_request_size_bytes | Gauge | The size of the API request in characters. |
 | ibm_clinical_data_annotator_api_concurrency_count | Gauge | The number of concurrent API requests. |

+Note: The labels available for each metric can be displayed by running a query on just the metric name.

 ### Example prometheus ACD queries